Why and whence the Hilbert space in quantum theory?: Concluding remarks (physics)

-\item[\hypertarget{3+}{$\red3^\bullet$}] Math"=physical theories \cite{ludwig5}: instrumental readings, numerical measurement, spacetime continuum, (non)""observables, causality, locality, dynamical equations/"!variables/"!fields/"!potentials, symmetries and $\oper{\cal U}$"=operators, the concepts of interaction and a closed system, the concept of quantizing the models (by Hamiltonians), and also of the universe, of the \ldots
+Math"=physical theories \cite{ludwig5}: instrumental readings, numerical measurement, spacetime continuum, quantum nature of the metric tensor $g_{\alpha\beta}\, dx^\alpha dx^\beta$, (non)""observables, causality, locality, dynamical equations/"!variables/"!fields/"!potentials, symmetries and $\oper{\cal U}$"=operators, the concepts of an interaction and a closed system, the ideology of quantizing a model, of the Hamiltonian, of the Lagrangian, of action, \ldots

-\item[\hypertarget{4+}{$\red4^\bullet$}] Language of (physical) interpretations: bodies, masses, forces, waves, observable phenomena, analogies in between, their descriptions through each other, the explanation language, \ldots. \end{itemize} In this, each language is created from the previous ones through the natural language.
-The interpretation problems and paradoxes of \qt\ disappear in the sense that they become a task of the axiom"=free \emph{creating} the languages of the (math)physical reasoning \hyperlink{3+}{$\red3^\bullet$} and \hyperlink{4+}{$\red4^\bullet$}.
+\item[\hypertarget{4+}{$\red4^\bullet$}] Language of (physical) interpretations: tangible bodies, masses, forces, waves, observable phenomena, analogies in between, their descriptions through each other, the explanation language, \ldots. \end{itemize} In this, each language is created from the previous ones through the natural language.
+The interpretation problems, paradoxes of \qt, and questions of reality \cite{fuchs}, \cite[Introduction]{hren}, \cite[p.~10]{peres} disappear in the sense that they become a task of the axiom"=free \emph{creating} the languages of the (math)physical reasoning \hyperlink{3+}{$\red3^\bullet$} and \hyperlink{4+}{$\red4^\bullet$}.
 Their terminology""---this we stress with emphasis""---is forbidden in languages \hyperlink{1+}{$\red1^\bullet$} and \hyperlink{2+}{$\red2^\bullet$}.
-Understandably, the very meaning of the words `explaining, the explanation language' does always imply a hierarchy of vocabularies in use \cite{ludwig5}.
-The main difficulty here is that the separation \lrceil{pre-math, math, pre-phys, physics} in transition \lrceil{\hyperlink{1+}{$\red1^\bullet$} $\rightarrowtail\cdots\rightarrowtail$ \hyperlink{4+}{$\red4^\bullet$}} breaks the habit of ratiocinating in the seemingly inevitable language of realistic notions and of human intuition.
+Understandably, the very meaning of the words `explaining, the explanation language' does always imply a hierarchy of vocabularies in use \cite{ludwig5, chomsky}.
+The main difficulty here is that the separation \ceils{pre-math, math, pre-phys, physics} in transition \ceils{\hyperlink{1+}{$\red1^\bullet$} $\goto\cdots\goto$ \hyperlink{4+}{$\red4^\bullet$}} breaks the habit of ratiocinating in the seemingly inevitable language of realistic notions and of human intuition.